zzet/rbenv/README.md

   page](https://github.com/sstephenson/rbenv/releases) or other valid git object ref)
 - `rbenv_default_ruby` - Which ruby version to be set as global rbenv ruby.
-- `rbenv.rubies` - Versions of ruby to install.
+- `rbenv_rubies` - Versions of ruby to install.
 This is an array of hashes.
    E.g. `[ { version: 2.4.2, env: { RUBY_CONFIGURE_OPTS="--enable-shared" } } ]`
 - `rbenv_force_update` - Whether existing git checkout should be updated
 - `rbenv_clean_up` - Delete all ruby versions not listed above.